enparadigm/sharpsell-documentations/versioned_docs/version-3.x.xx/platform/react/iOS/using-sharpsell-iOS.md

         let initSharpsellData: [String:Any] = [
-            "company_code": "sample_sdk", // Company code given to you by sharpsell team "sharpsell_api_key": "", //  API Key given by the sharpsell team "user_unique_id": "unique_id_of_the_user", // User unique id or user external id which is the id of the user which you are trying to login
+            "company_code": "sample_sdk", // Company code given to you by sharpsell team "sharpsell_api_key": "", //  API Key given by the sharpsell team "base_url": "", //This is non mandatory field.
+Check with sharpsell team if you need pass this value for your company or not.If yes, sharpsell team will provide this information.
+            "user_unique_id": "unique_id_of_the_user", // User unique id or user external id which is the id of the user which you are trying to login
              "fcm_token": firebaseToken] // Pass the firebase token